odu-cs625-datavis/public-Spring25-aveerasa/HW2-cleaning.md

 # Homework 2: Data Cleaning

-**Due:** September 22, 2024 by 11:59pm
+**Due:** Februrary  09, 2025 by 11:59pm

 The goal of this week's assignment is to gain experience using OpenRefine for data cleaning.

-**Note:** This assignment assumes that you have already downloaded and installed [OpenRefine](https://openrefine.org) version 3.7.4 or above and worked through the OpenRefine tutorial from Week 2 of CS 625.
+**Note:** This assignment assumes that you have already downloaded and installed [OpenRefine](https://openrefine.org) version 3.8 or above and worked through the OpenRefine tutorial from Week 2 of CS 625.

 ## Assignment